matimusial/Smart-Expense-Tracker/README.md

 1. **Automatic Expense Classification:**

-    - Extracts information from receipts and invoices using OCR and YOLOv8 object detection.
+    - Extracts information from receipts using OCR and YOLOv8 object detection.
-    - Classifies expenses using a fine-tuned Polish BERT model (herbert-large-cased).
+    - Classifies transactions from title using a Polish BERT model (herbert-large-cased).

 2. **Advanced Image Processing:**

     - Utilizes Gaussian noise reduction, morphological operations, and perspective transformations for document isolation.
     - Employs a CNN to optimize image processing workflows.
+    - **Custom Algorithm**: Developed an algorithm to accurately extract receipts from contrasting backgrounds, ensuring precise document detection and preprocessing.

 3. **Interactive Dashboard:**